 - Heat Use the gentle heat from a hair dryer while rolling the corners back and forth.
 Place a heavy object on the corners while they cool.

 - Carpet Tape Tape the corners down with carpet tape.
 Determine which carpet tape product is best for your flooring type and use, and apply strips to the inside edges of the rug corners and adhere the corners to your floor.

 - Curl Stop Buy Curl Stop or a similar specialized product and attach them to the corners of your rug.
 Curl Stop is an anti-curling rug system that includes four thin, rigid boomerang-shaped pieces that are adhered to the underside of the corners.
 When properly installed, the curl stops are not visible and keep the corners flat.

 Unruly Area Rugs For area rugs that have become unruly over time or simply won’t cooperate, consult with your local rug cleaning and restoration company.
 These professionals have the skills and the equipment to stretch or block the rug gently into shape.

 Need more details about how to choose the right material for your next custom rug?

 Our Everything You Need To Know series has the information you need.

-Creating an outdoor gathering space and need just the right amount of shade?
-Our umbrella guide is here for you.
+Creating an outdoor gathering space?Need just the right amount of shade?
+Our guides are here for you.